breezeight/nicola_blog/docs/dev/python-language-reference-nicola/functions-and-functional-programming.md

    # Keyword arguments: {'key1': 'value1', 'key2': 'value2'}
    ```

-For details on arguments in methods, see [Classes and Objects - Method Definitions](#classes-and-objects-method-definitions).
+For details on arguments in methods, see [Classes and Objects - Method Definitions].

 ### Anonymous Functions (`lambda`)
 Lambda functions are small anonymous functions defined using the `lambda` keyword.
 They can have any number of arguments but only a single expression.